quintype/malibu/tutorial/preview.md

 ```

-In the above example for story page preview, I have add **addEventListener()** to catch any kind of message sent by the postMessage() method and take the necessary data from the event and return to the iframe from where it's being called.
+In the above example for story page preview, I have added **addEventListener()** to catch any kind of message sent by the postMessage() method and take the necessary data from the event and return it back to the iframe from where it's being called.

 That's it for story page preview, now you should able to see the story preview in your editor.